hiltmon/hiltmon.com/source/_posts/2013-11-09-textmate-2-basics.markdown

 ## HTML and ERB

-The final set of keystrokes I'd like to share with you today are used in the HTML and ERB bundles and are used to create HTML or ERB tags.
+The final set of keystrokes I'd like to share with you today are used to create HTML or ERB tags, and I use these a lot too.

 `⌃⇧,` (`⌃<`) creates a new HTML tag and selects the tag name.
 Just type to change the start *and end* tag.
 So press `⌃⇧,` to create a `<p></p>` tag and then type `div` to create a `<div></div>` tag.
-TextMate 2 also stops copying the tag name to the end on space.
+TextMate 2 also stops copying the tag name to the end tag on space.

-For ERB tags, use `⌃⇧.` (`⌃<`) to create a new `<%= | %>` tag with the cursor where the pipe is.
+For ERB tags, use `⌃⇧.` (`⌃>`) to create a new `<%= | %>` tag with the cursor where the pipe is.
 Press it again to change the tag to `<% | %>`, again to get `<%-  -%>` and again for `<%#  %>` and again to cycle back.
 That is far faster than typing the whole thing.

 ## Fin

-So those the basic TextMate 2 features that I use *all the time*.
+So those the basic TextMate 2 features that I use *all the time*, its only just over 20 keystrokes to get used to using.

 I am quite certain that you can do all of the above in your programmer's editor of choice just as efficiently.

-But for me, it's the Mac basics and TextMate keystroke muscle memory that makes me so productive in TextMate 2.
+But for me, it's the Mac basics and TextMate features and keystroke muscle memory that makes me so productive in TextMate 2.

 *If you have any awesome TextMate 2 features or keys you cannot live without, please share them in the comments.*